 Perhaps the most prominent method that people use to gauge their weight loss program, is calorie counting.
 Often times, people are NOT eating enough!
 Not to mention, a lot of people are under the impression that “a calorie is a calorie” which is simply not the case!

 One of the best examples is the comparison of fructose and glucose.
 These are the two main sugars in our diet.
-Each with the same amount of calories, and each being processed completely differently inside the body.
+Each with the same amount of calories, and each being processed completely differently inside the Healthy Body.

-Glucose is used by the energy systems of the body and can be metabolized by all of our tissues.
-Fructose can only be metabolized by the liver, and throws off the balance in the body.
-Fructose raises Ghrelin, this is our “hunger hormone”, so the body believes that it’s still hungry after ingesting fructose.
+Glucose is used by the energy systems of the Healthy Body and can be metabolized by all of our tissues.
+Fructose can only be metabolized by the liver, and throws off the balance in the Healthy Body.
+Fructose raises Ghrelin, this is our “hunger hormone”, so the Healthy Body believes that it’s still hungry after ingesting fructose.
 Not to mention, it can cause insulin resistance, abdominal fat gain, increased triglycerides and blood sugar, compared to the exact same number of calories from glucose.

-A person could eat 600 calories in a meal full of good quality protein, fats and vegetables, and your body would take that, and use it’s energy systems in such a way that you would be gaining muscle, burning fat and losing any excess water retention effortlessly.
-That same person could eat 600 calories in a meal full of simple carbs, high sugar sauce, and poor quality protein, and the body would lose muscle, while gaining excess water and fat.
+A person could eat 600 calories in a meal full of good quality protein, fats and vegetables, and your Healthy Body would take that, and use it’s energy systems in such a way that you would be gaining muscle, burning fat and losing any excess water retention effortlessly.
+That same person could eat 600 calories in a meal full of simple carbs, high sugar sauce, and poor quality protein, and the Healthy Body would lose muscle, while gaining excess water and fat.

 Not to mention, the amount of calories a person needs to simply maintain being alive is a lot, including the amount you would be burning doing your daily activities.
 To eat any less is to sacrifice health in a very serious way!

 Our bodies are very intelligent.
-When we skip a meal, the hunger and satiation signal hormones we spoke about earlier become unbalanced which directly and indirectly affects all other systems of the body.
-Because our bodies are still very primally wired, the body then believes that it’s in a stressful situation of starvation, and actually programs itself to store fat at the very next meal!
+When we skip a meal, the hunger and satiation signal hormones we spoke about earlier become unbalanced which directly and indirectly affects all other systems of the Healthy Body.
+Because our bodies are still very primally wired, the Healthy Body then believes that it’s in a stressful situation of starvation, and actually programs itself to store fat at the very next meal!

 Our bodies need the energy it gains from food to function properly, even for all of the inner processes we don’t think about such as breathing and organ function.
-Every process in the body gets fuelled by the energy that we eat.
-When we don’t supply the body with enough energy, or the right kinds, it must then go into it’s own energy reserves just to keep us alive.
+Every process in the Healthy Body gets fuelled by the energy that we eat.
+When we don’t supply the Healthy Body with enough energy, or the right kinds, it must then go into it’s own energy reserves just to keep us alive.
 This is very taxing on our adrenal glands, which are the foundation of hormone regulation, and thus nervous system and metabolism regulation!

 In a nutshell, skipping meals sends our biological aging clock on super speed, and makes losing any excess fat weight impossible.